AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/getting-started/getting-started-guide-for-sales-connect-admins.md

 ---
-description: Getting Started Guide for Sales Connect Admins - Marketo Docs - Product Documentation
+description: Getting Started Guide for [!DNL Sales Connect] Admins - Marketo Docs - Product Documentation
-title: Getting Started Guide for Sales Connect Admins
+title: Getting Started Guide for [!DNL Sales Connect] Admins
 exl-id: 8c866fff-3252-4564-a229-bbe4e17190fd
 ---
-# Getting Started Guide for Sales Connect Admins {#getting-started-guide-for-sales-connect-admins}
+# Getting Started Guide for [!DNL Sales Connect] Admins {#getting-started-guide-for-sales-connect-admins}

-This document will take you through the initial steps for setting up your new Sales Connect instance.
-Some of these steps will require access as a Marketo admin, Salesforce admin, and Sales Connect admin.
+This document will take you through the initial steps for setting up your new [!DNL Sales Connect] instance.
+Some of these steps will require access as a Marketo admin, [!DNL Salesforce] admin, and [!DNL Sales Connect] admin.
 Follow our guides below to complete your instance setup.

 >[!NOTE]
 >